Atmospheric observatory at Otlica

 Light pollution is excessive, poorly directed or unnecessary artificial light at night, which affects the natural day-night/light-dark cycle and obscures the view of the star-filled sky.
 Otlica observatory is one of the sites for the STARS4ALL project hosting a TESS-V1 photometer provided by Universidad Complutense de Madrid.

 The brightness of the night sky in the zenith is described in terms of magnitude, a logarithmic measure of the brightness of an object in the visible spectrum, commonly used in astronomy.
 Larger magnitude means less bright source, in our case darker sky.
 For comparison, the magnitude of Saturn is 0 and that of our closest star Proxima Centauri is 11.
-In the TESS magnitude plot, Otlica is sensor no. 35 and is marked light green.
+Data for TESS no. 35 at Otlica is available from stars4all.eu.

 Aerosol transport in the troposphere and other atmospheric properties such as air-mass flow can be studied by lidar systems, which measure various types of backscattering of short laser pulses on aerosols and molecules of air.
 Otlica observatory hosts an 3D scanning Mie lidar operating at the wavelength of 1064nm, which provides information on optical properties of the troposphere above the Vipava valley, Karst plateu and the Bay of Trieste up to the distances of about 10 km from the lidar site.